OpenHistoricalDataMap/MapnikTileServer/docs/commands/ohdm2mapnik.rst

 Theory
 ------

-For converting the database from OHDM schema to Osm2pgsql (mapnik readbale) schema, the command will create an SQL statement, which will merge multiple OHDM tables into one output.
+For converting the database from OHDM schema to Osm2pgsql (mapnik readable) schema, the command will create an SQL statement, which will merge multiple OHDM tables into one output.